imimim-username/beefyTool/README.md

   - A generated README for the strategy project.

 The generated output is a complete Hardhat project that can be compiled and run on localhost forks, and later adapted into a Beefy PR or personal deployment.

+**⚠️ Important Security Note:** Generated contracts are starting points and should be reviewed by experienced Solidity developers before mainnet deployment.
+This tool does not perform security audits or vulnerability scanning.
+Always test thoroughly on testnets first.

 ---